17 BEST Things To Do in Miraflores Lima, Peru

 Though the price is quite steep for even the most mundane dish, having the mystical ocean as your backdrop when munching on your greasy fries does make a difference.

-A shopping mall is definitely not on our Peru bucket list, but Larcomar is unlike any other shopping mall that we have been to.
-Visitors can spend the whole day here, shopping, eating, going to the cinema, and admiring the views.
+Typically, a shopping mall is not on our Peru bucket list, but Larcomar is unlike any other shopping mall that we have been to, so we had to include it!

 4. Take A Day Trip to Swim With Sea Lions